- Written by Dr.Mehmet Demircioglu

 A hair transplant does not stop future native hair loss.

-This is why I am cautious when a young patient asks me to create a very low, very strong hairline.
-If his mid scalp is already unstable, I may be creating tomorrow’s problem while solving today’s insecurity.
+A very low, very strong hairline can be risky in a young patient.
+If the mid-scalp is already unstable, solving today’s insecurity may create tomorrow’s gap.
 A mature design may feel less dramatic at first, but it often ages better.

 Medical treatment may also matter for some patients.
 Finasteride, dutasteride, minoxidil, or other options may be discussed depending on the patient’s health, tolerance, age, diagnosis, and risk profile.
 I do not force every patient into the same plan, but I do explain that surgery does not stop future native hair loss.